Skip to content

 spotter scan --format json playbook.yml

-Omitting Documentation URLs from the Output
+Omitting documentation URLs from the output

 In the scan result, the CLI will display a URL to the relevant Ansible content documentation whenever possible.
 To omit these documentation URLs from all the output, use the --no-docs-url option.